-When the light is set to Always Cast AO Shadows it will, as the name suggests, calculate shadows even for objects which are set to not cast or receive shadows.
-Flag Surfaces With - This drop-down menu offers several options to instruct which surfaces the light should flag and treat differently.
+When the light is set to Always Cast Shadows it will, as the name suggests, calculate shadows even for objects which are set to not cast or receive shadows.
+This can be useful to have an object cast shadows from one light but not another light.

+• Flag Surfaces With - This drop-down menu offers several options to instruct which surfaces the light should flag and treat differently.